-III.C.2.1 The Permittee shall comply with all requirements and at a minimum, the Permittee shall keep all equipment at the facility as set forth under 40 CFR Part 264.32 and specified in the Contingency Plan, Attachment G.
+- III.C.2.1 The Permittee shall comply with all requirements, and at a minimum, keep all equipment at the facility as set forth under 40 CFR Part 264.32 and specified in the Contingency Plan, Attachment G. - III.C.2.2 The Permittee shall maintain all emergency equipment at the locations, which are listed in Attachment G of this Permit.